Lapiz-js/docs/core/filter.js.md

 Lapiz.Filter(accessor, filterFunc(key, accessor) )
 Lapiz.Filter(accessor, field, val)
 ```
-Filters an accessor based on a function of field.
+Filters an accessor based on a function or field.

 One edge case is that an accessor cannot filter by field
 for undefined.
 To do that, you have to create a function
 to check the field.

 <sub><sup>[&uarr;Top](#__top)</sup></sub>
 ### <a name='filter'></a>filter
 ```javascript
 filter(key)